psobocinski/traffic-modelling/article.md

 Traffic congestion is a problem.

-A study from last year concludes Toronto (my home town) to be the [20th most congested city in the world](http://inrix.com/scorecard-city/?city=Toronto%2C%20ON&index=20), with an average of 164 hours spent in congestion in 2018.
+A study from last year found my home town Toronto to be the [20th most congested city in the world](http://inrix.com/scorecard-city/?city=Toronto%2C%20ON&index=20), with an average of 164 hours spent in congestion in 2018.

 I am not surprised.

 Early in my career, I commuted over an hour twice a day.
 In a year, that works out to roughly 21 days sitting in traffic.
 It feels particularly wasteful when I consider that I spent it driving.
 With transit, I can a least spend the time reading a book or catching up on news.

-Fortunately, I have it a bit better these days (it takes me 10 minutes to walk to work).
-However, I can't help but wonder how much time commuters could save if we reduced traffic congestion.
+I have it a bit better these days (it takes me 10 minutes to walk to work).
+I still can't help but wonder how much time commuters could save if we reduced traffic congestion.
 In my case, even a 10% improvement could saved me a couple of days every year.

 ## How much time would we save if cars drove themselves?